Skip to content

 An assessment should establish:

-• The nature of the concern and the impact this has had, or may have, on the child;
+• The nature of the concern and the impact this has had on the child;

 • An analysis of their needs and/or the nature and level of any risk and harm being suffered by the child;